Aayush406/WeatherApp/README.md

 ### yarn start

 Runs the app in development mode.

-Type this into the console to utilize the app in development mode on your local server You will need to acquire your own api key from https://openweathermap.org and replace it with api key reference in App.js
+Type this into the console to utilize the app in development mode on your local server

+You will need to acquire your own api key from https://openweathermap.org and replace it with api key reference in App.js

 ### Future Changes

-Future updates will be centered around adding 7-day forecast functionality below the current weather similar to other weather apps available
+Future updates will be centered around adding 7-day forecast functionality below the current weather similar to other weather apps available.

 Highs and Lows will also be added